Squid: Evolution

 Crown coleoids (the common ancestor of octopuses and squid) diverged in the late Paleozoic (Mississippian), according to fossils of Syllipsimopodi, an early relative of vampire squids and octopuses.
-True squid diverged during the Jurassic, but many squid families appeared in or after the Cretaceous.
+True squid diverged from other cephalopods during the Jurassic, but only emerged to prominence at the boundary between the Early and Late Cretaceous, around 100 million years ago.
 Both the coleoids and the teleost fish were involved in much adaptive radiation at this time, and the two modern groups resemble each other in size, ecology, habitat, morphology and behaviour, however some fish moved into fresh water while the coleoids remained in marine environments.

-The ancestral coleoid was probably nautiloid-like with a strait septate shell that became immersed in the mantle and was used for buoyancy control.
+The ancestral coleoid was probably nautiloid-like with a straight septate shell that became immersed in the mantle and was used for buoyancy control.
 Four lines diverged from this, Spirulida (with one living member), the cuttlefishes, the squids and the octopuses.
 Squid have differentiated from the ancestral mollusc such that the body plan has been condensed antero-posteriorly and extended dorso-ventrally.
 What may have been the foot of the ancestor is modified into a complex set of appendages around the mouth.
 The sense organs are highly developed and include advanced eyes similar to those of vertebrates.

 The ancestral shell has been lost, with only an internal gladius, or pen, remaining.
 The pen, made of a chitin-like material, is a feather-shaped internal structure that supports the squid's mantle and serves as a site for muscle attachment.
 The cuttlebone or sepion of the Sepiidae is calcareous and appears to have evolved afresh in the Tertiary.

+Due to their soft bodies and tendency to easily decay, fossil remains of true squid are very rare in the Mesozoic fossil record, in contrast to those of the superficially similar belemnites.
+Even their beaks, the only hard part of them that can sometimes fossilize, tend to be extremely fragile and can be easily destroyed during preparation of the surrounding rock.
+The lack of squid remains in the Mesozoic fossil record has skewed calibrations over the phylogenetic divergence times of squid, with some studies suggesting that they may have only evolved during the Cenozoic, although more recent discoveries have clarified and refuted this.
+In 2006 and 2015, the fossil squid genera Yezoteuthis and Haboroteuthis were identified from the Late Cretaceous-aged Yezo Group of Japan based on fossil beaks.

+In 2025, multiple fossil squid taxa belonging to both the Oegopsida and Myopsida were described based on fossil beaks from the Yezo Group, with records of both found dating back to the earliest Cenomanian.
+The authors resolved the fragility of the fossil beaks by scanning them and the surrounding matrix with grinding tomography.
+The abundance of squid beaks in carbonite concretions, which would have only formed within a few weeks, suggests that squid had likely already formed large populations by the mid-Cretaceous despite their paucity in the fossil record.
+Their total biomass would have likely already exceeded that of marine fishes and even ammonoids by that point.